 We have one more comment.
-We strongly recommend that you visit this website using a personal computer rather than a data phone.
-This site works best with a computer and many of us have psychological conditioning with our data phone which causes us to be reactive rather than deep, reflective, and thoughtful.
+We recommend that you visit this website using a personal computer rather than a data phone.
+This site works best with a computer and many of us have psychological conditioning with our data phone that causes us to be reactive rather than deep, reflective, and thoughtful.
 Therefore, because the truth is easier to grasp when you're reflective and thoughtful and not skimming words, we recommend that you visit us using your computer.

 If you leave the site, please remember to bookmark the page so you can easily return.

 Banner photo by Lukasz Szmigiel from Unsplash.com